We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 - Genital candidiasis is not considered a sexually transmitted infection (STI), but transmission can occur during vaginal intercourse.

 - Oral or local antifungal treatments can be used to treat candidiasis.

 - Good hygiene practices can help prevent it.

 In men, thrush affects the head of the penis and, if present, the foreskin.

 It can also occur on other areas of skin or mucous membrane, for example, in the mouth.
 This is known as oral thrush.

-There are often no symptoms, but if inflammation occurs, the following symptoms may appear around the head of the penis:
+There are often no symptoms, but if inflammation occurs, the

 - itching and soreness